RealKinetic/locust_k8s/Blog_part_1.md

 ## Locust Container

-Building and running our locust container is similar to the process we used for our example server.
-First we build the container image with the following:
+Running our locust container is similar to the process we used for our example server.
+Once again we can either pull or build the container image.
+To build run the following:

     $ docker build docker -t locust-tasks